brimdata/zed/k8s/README.md

 ```
 kind create cluster --name zq-local
 ```
+This starts a container image within Docker to host a single-node Kubernetes cluster.
 Later, when you no longer need the cluster, you can remove it with:
 ```
 kind delete cluster --name zq-local
 ```